 QSI strategically placed 5 remote workstations with PanelView Plus HMI’s between adjacent lines.
 This location layout replaced the 7 existing HMI’s located at the end of each line.
 The original layout had a poor location for operator visibility and response time.
 QSI also implemented a centralized system with a master RSView SE application in the cookers control room.
 No longer were the HMIs on the floor inoperable if the server PC wasn’t running.
-The systematic HMI strategy allowed for easier control with the same number operators.
+The systematic HMI strategy allowed for easier control with the same number of operators.

 QSI programmed an automated CIP mode.
 This sequence allowed all machines to be cleaned inconsistent and timely manner.
 This cut down on the overall CIP time and ended any overlap with the morning supervisor waiting for lines to be cleaned.

 QSI also programmed an automated Auto-Fill mode.
 This sequence allowed supervisors to initiate a cooker oil fill after all CIP checks were cleared.
 The system interfaced with the oil transfer system and heated to a baseline temperature prior to production operators arriving.
 This prevented the previous morning production delays, reducing stress on cooking operators.
 When they arrived, cookers were clean, full, preheated and ready for cooking.

 From a quality standpoint, QSI redesigned all of the system’s PID loops, including the burner temperature and the salt and oil coating.